 The moderated growth rate for replacement gilts has shown to positively correlate with sow longevity, as the managed growth rate has a positive effect on bone growth- giving the gilts stronger legs and thereby increasing longevity in breeding animals .

 Moderating growth and increasing fat deposits through feeding will give lighter but slightly fatter gilts at the age of first mating.
-As the body fat content can play a role in the onset of puberty, it is important to ensure a back fat target of 15 mm (at least 12 mm) at the first mating .
+As the body fat content can play a role in the onset of puberty, it is important to ensure a back fat target of 15 mm (at least 14 mm) at the first mating.

-Mammary development in the replacement gilts is not affected by the more linear growth curve, as the vast part udder growth happens in the last third of gestation .
+Mammary development in the replacement gilts is not affected by the more linear growth curve, as the vast part of the udder, growth happens in the last third of gestation .

-The size of first litter might be marginally decreased with a steady growth rate, but flushing the gilts before mating has proven to be a very efficient way of increasing the ovulation rate at mating in the second oestrus and thereby enlarge the litter size .
+The size of the first litter might be marginally decreased with a steady growth rate, but flushing the gilts before mating has proven to be a very efficient way of increasing the ovulation rate at mating in the second oestrus and thereby enlarging the litter size .